dahrihadri/aws-s3-static-website/README.md

 # AWS S3 Static Website Hosting

-This project demonstrates how to I host a static website on Amazon S3. i'll create an S3 bucket, upload my website files, and configure the bucket to serve my site publicly on the internet.
+This project demonstrates how to host a static website on Amazon S3.
+I'll create an S3 bucket, upload my website files, and configure the bucket to serve my site publicly on the internet.

 ![Project Screenshot](assets/screenshots/step4-website-success.png)